 Legislation subsequently extended the original maturity dates to May 3, 2025 with no change to the annual interest rate.
-After a 15-month deferment period for principal and interest payments, the Company is required to make monthly loan payments totaling \$128,557 beginning in September 2021.
-The Loans may be prepaid at any time prior to maturity with no prepayment penalties.
-Such Loans may be forgiven, either in whole or in part, depending on the amount of such proceeds that are used for certain eligible expenses over a 24-week period, including primarily the payroll and health benefits of employees who might otherwise have been without jobs or health benefits.
-The Company has through the maturity date of the loans to apply for forgiveness; however, there is no certainty that any or all of such Loans will be forgiven.
+After a 15-month deferment period for principal and interest payments, the Company was to be required to make monthly loan payments totaling \$128,557 beginning in September 2021.
+However, when the Company submitted its forgiveness application for the Loans, the deferment period was further extended.
+It will remain extended until the Company receives a formal decision from its Lender regarding forgiveness of the Loans.
+While management believes that the Loans should fully qualify for forgiveness, there is no certainty that any or all of such Loans will be forgiven.
+If not forgiven, the Loans may be prepaid at any time prior to maturity with no prepayment penalties.